“Have you ever wanted to run an online store and make a bit of extra cash each month without leaving the comfort of your home?”

-Imagine you’re launching a lemonade stand but you don’t actually need to buy cups, lemons, sugar or straws.
+Imagine you’re launching a lemonade stand but you don’t need to buy cups, lemons, sugar or straws.
 All you need to do is promote the lemonade and take orders.
-Your supplier will then deliver the glass straight to the customer.
+Your supplier then delivers the glass straight to the customer.

 We know what you’re thinking, ‘you’ve probably got to be a tech wizard to do it’.
 That’s what we thought too.
 But the good news is you don’t, you just have to know where to start.

 Even before you’ve found a dropshipping supplier you’re happy with, you need to choose the best way to get your products in front of customers.